sanyaade-teachings/cloud-connection/README.md

 ## Submitting a Score to a Leaderboard

-To submit a high score to a leaderboard use the `SubmitHighScore` methods.
+To submit a high score to a leaderboard use the `SubmitScore` methods.

 Note that the platform and the server will automatically discard scores that are lower than the player's existing high score, so you can submit scores freely without any checks to test whether or not the score is greater than the player's existing score.